tonywon89/ruby_on_tracks/README.md

   Port: 3000
 )
 ```
+## Starting the Servers
+To run the app, clone the repo and `cd` into the directory.
+There are four servers available to demonstrate the different features of this application.
+To start a server, run `ruby bin/[name of file]`.

 ## ControllerBase
   Initialization of ControllerBase takes in a `Rack::Request` and a `Rack::Response` as arguments, as well as any route params.
 There are several methods that were implemented in this class.